afritz1/OpenTESArena/CONTRIBUTING.md

 - Avoid mutable globals and static variables.
 - `new` and `delete` should never be necessary. `std::make_unique` takes care of that for us.
 - Use post-increment (`i++`) everywhere except with iterators, in which case use pre-increment (`++iter`) to avoid unnecessary copies.
-- Code should work in both 32-bit and 64-bit, and on Windows, Linux, and macOS (fortunately, SDL2 and the C++14 standard library take care of a lot of this for us).
+- Code should work in both 32-bit and 64-bit, and on Windows, Linux, and macOS (fortunately, SDL2 and the C++ standard library take care of a lot of this for us).
 - Alphabetize each group of header includes.
 This makes it much easier to find the one you're looking for (via binary search!).
 Code is read much more often than it is written.
 - Personally, I use `this` for accessing class members.
 It is very convenient to use with Visual Studio's auto-complete, it keeps local variables unambiguous, and I've never needed to mangle the names of class members with sigils.
 - Follow the formatting of nearby code (i.e., if it uses tabs instead of spaces, then use tabs).

 ### My Development Environment
-- Windows 7 x64
+- Windows 10
-- Visual Studio 2017
+- Visual Studio
 - CMake GUI
-- GitHub Desktop for Windows
+- GitHub for Windows
 - DOSBox